 “The charismatic and passionate Kashif Ali continues to make a name for himself in the field, impressing instructing law firms with his ability to get to grips with the facts and law quickly.
 Although he keeps a mixed practice, he has extensive employment experience, and is an expert on constructive dismissal cases.”
 Chambers & Partners 2013

 “A promising young lawyer with a particular interest in constructive dismissal cases.
 He often acts on the claimant side, and comes recommended for his ‘highly reasonable and sensible approach.'”
 Chambers & Partners 2010

 Kashif regularly acts for both respondents and claimants.
 He has extensive experience of difficult unfair dismissal claims and a particular interest in constructive unfair dismissal cases.
-He also has considerable experience of claims of unlawful deduction of wages, wrongful dismissal, whistleblowing and all areas of discrimination law.
+He also has considerable experience of claims in all areas of discrimination law, whistleblowing, unlawful deduction of wages, and wrongful dismissal.

 Additionally he has been instructed in many hearings involving preliminary issues such as time limits, employment status, strike-out and deposit applications, and review hearings.

 Further, Kashif has significant experience in negotiation, and has represented parties effectively in mediations, including the ET Judicial Mediation Scheme.
 He himself is a fully trained Mediator and can be instructed to help resolve employment disputes between parties.

 Kashif accepts public access instructions in employment law matters for the purposes of advising and representing clients at trials and hearings.

 - F v (1) G (2) H [UKEAT/0047/17/JOJ, HHJ Richardson].
 Representing the Claimant in her appeal against the findings of the Employment Tribunal on her reasonable adjustments claim.